KushalVenugopal/Memoria/README.md

 - Batteries

 The schematic circuit design is shown in the Fritzing file attached (Memoria.fzz).
-I coded the Arudino Uno in C# (C Sharp).
+I coded the Arudino Uno in C++.
 The .ino file is attached.

 As for the Kickstarter-Style video, I did the following: